 The king brought the statue to Kathmandu, and the rains came.
 The festival was established as an annual event to ensure good harvests and rainfall.
 The festival has become an integral part of Nepalese culture and tradition over the years.

-Legends Behind the Rato Machindranath Jatra
+The Legends of Rato Machindranath Jatra

-It’s far believed that the King Bardev had begun this competition around 662 B.S.
+It’s far believed that King Bardev had begun this competition around 662 B.S.
 There may be an exclusive legend approximating the origin of Rato Machindranath Jatra.